 - Is the driveway shared?
 Who pays for upkeep and when?
 How much?

-Find out what is included in the sale, make sure everything that is staying is written in the sales agreement, along with any rubbish that you want gone.
+Find out what is included in the sale of the homestead, make sure everything that is staying is written in the sales agreement, along with any rubbish that you want gone.

 - Electric fencing